cdapio/cask-tracker/README.rst

 Prerequisites
 -------------
-To use the 0.2.0 version of Tracker, you must have CDAP version 3.4.x or higher.
+To use the 0.3.0 version of Tracker, you must have CDAP version 4.0.x or higher.

 Audit Publishing to Kafka
 -------------------------
-The Tracker App contains a flow that subscribes to the Kafka topic to which CDAP publishes the audit updates.
-Before using this application, you should enable publishing of audit updates to Kafka by setting the ``audit.enabled`` option in your cdap-site.xml to ``true``.
+The Tracker App contains a flow that subscribes to the TMS topic to which CDAP publishes the audit updates.
+Before using this application, you should enable publishing of audit updates to TMS by setting the ``audit.enabled`` option in your cdap-site.xml to ``true``.

 Building Cask Tracker
 ---------------------